 HIIT helps boost your cardio-respiratory health in a shorter period of time.
-An April 2015 systematic review and meta-analysis published in Sports Medicine examined the research on HIIT and VO2 max and found that gains in VO2 max (maximal oxygen uptake) were greater following HIIT when compared with other forms of training.
+An April 2015 systematic review and meta-analysis in Sports Medicine examined the research on HIIT and VO2 max and found that gains in VO2 max (your maximal oxygen uptake, a measure of your cardiovascular fitness) were greater following HIIT when compared with endurance training.
 These VO2 max gains can help boost your performance in activities like running, cycling, rowing and cross-country skiing.

 2. HIIT May Improve Your Overall Health

 With those cardio gains come other positive health changes, all thanks to HIIT.
 In a March 2012 study published in The Journal of Physiology, researchers found that HIIT can serve as an effective alternative to traditional endurance-based training.
 More specifically, they discovered a link between HIIT and improved health outcomes and cardio fitness in a range of populations, including those with coronary artery disease, congestive heart failure and middle-aged adults with metabolic syndrome.